Okinawa remains a bit of an enigma for many travellers from Europe and North America.

 Where to Stay in Okinawa

 I stayed at Hotel Rocore Naha for one night.
 The location was ideal, just around the corner from International Street.
-It featured an incredible breakfast buffet featuring local specialties like Goya Champuru (a bitter gourd stir fry) and more familiar Western favourites like bacon and eggs.
+It featured an incredible breakfast buffet featuring local specialities like Goya Champuru (a bitter gourd stir fry).
+It also had more familiar Western favourites like bacon and eggs.